 Charlie Rose is co-host of CBS THIS MORNING with Norah O’Donnell and Gayle King.
 Since the January 2012 launch of CBS THIS MORNING, the program has become the fastest-growing morning news broadcast in the U.S. Rose is also a contributing correspondent to 60 MINUTES, whose recent interviews include Russian President Vladimir Putin, Apple CEO Tim Cook, comedian Larry David, Broadway’s Lin-Manuel Miranda and Formula One driver Lewis Hamilton.

-“Charlie Rose” appears nightly on PBS and in primetime on Bloomberg Television in the United States and around the world.
+Charlie Rose continues to serve as executive editor and host of “Charlie Rose,” which appears nightly on PBS and in primetime on Bloomberg Television in the United States and around the world.
+Since 1991, “Charlie Rose” has aired countless hours with Nobel Laureates, and extraordinary men and women of science, politics, art, business, sports, technology, literature and entertainment.
 Its round oak table and simple black backdrop provide an intimate atmosphere for intelligent conversation.
-Since 1991, Charlie Rose has aired countless hours with Nobel Laureates, and extraordinary men and women of science, politics, art, business, sports, technology, literature and entertainment.
 These conversations have made the broadcast a cultural and intellectual archive of our time.

 Before launching his PBS program, Rose worked for CBS News (1984-1990) as the anchor of “Nightwatch,” the Network's first late-night news broadcast.
 He won a 1987 Emmy award for his interview with convicted mass murderer Charles Manson.